Enjoy these tips for making the most of Venus in Aries, either by birth or transit

 Cool, pleasure-seeking Venus isn’t so comfortable in the heat and energy of Mars’ sign.
-Here she is like a Queen on a battlefield, used to the elegance and refinement of her palace, not the smoke, mud and cursing she’s now surrounded with.
+Here it is like a Queen on a battlefield, used to the elegance and refinement of her palace, not the smoke, mud and cursing she’s now surrounded with.
 Yet, if it’s for her people she’ll take up her battle gear to fight the worthy fight, stepping into her role as Warrior Queen, inspiring her troops as she joins them in battle.
-And that’s the thing about Venus in Aries, give her a worthy purpose, and she’ll draw on boldness and courage to struggle towards it.
-Her sword can be used to offer protection or to cause harm, depending on which side you fall.
+And that’s the thing about Venus in Aries, give it a worthy purpose, and it’ll draw on boldness and courage to struggle towards it.
+Here Venus’ sword can be used to offer protection or to cause harm, depending on which side you fall.
 Tap into your inner bad-ass to show others you care.

 Tap into your courage to be vulnerable